<?xml version="1.0" encoding="UTF-8"?>

 <title>Fisher Cat Screech</title>

-<atom:link href="http://fishercatscreech.com/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://fishercatscreech.com/feed/" rel="self" type="application/rss+xml" />

 <description>Community providing information about fisher cats</description>